 If you’re on step 4, you’re doing pretty well.
-You’ve built a proper emergency fund, are receiving an employer match, and have paid off all your high interest rate debt.
+You’ve built a proper emergency fund, are receiving an employer match, and have paid off all your debt.
 Now, you’re ready to start investing in your future.
 It’s time to open a Roth IRA and max it out.
 This will provide you with additional emergency funds if you need it, but more importantly, a retirement that’ll make you feel more than comfortable.

 What is a Roth IRA?

 An IRA is an Individual Retirement Account.
 It’s not offered through an employer like a 401k but is completely independent.
 An IRA is a tax-advantaged account that’s meant to be withdrawn from after the age of 59 1/2.
 There are two main types of IRAs.

 - Traditional: Pre-tax dollars are contributed into the account.
 The account grows tax-free.
 And, withdrawals after the age of 59 1/2 are taxable based on your income bracket.